Skip to main content

 Teaching

-As instructional leaders, district and building administrators create programs to improve the design and delivery of instruction for all students.
+As instructional leaders, district and building administrators create programs to improve the design and delivery of instruction for students with and without disabilities.
 District administrators also collaborate with local, state, and national leaders to identify technology competencies for staff to work toward.
 Administrators help to:

 Learning